HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 AACP and HPC programs;

-THEREFORE it would follow that if 1ltl2 smaller houses can be built on 9,000 sf then Q.O.g
+THEREFORE it would follow that if two smaller houses can be built on 9,000 sf then one

-smaller house (partrcularlyif historically landmarked) should be able to be built on (or
+smaller house (particularly if historically landmarked) should be able to be built on (or

 adjusted accordingly to 45 feet (30?) subject to HPC review.